thehydroimpulse/gossiper/README.md

     // Spawn a separate task for the server. spawn(proc() {
-        // Create a new server with the new channel: let mut server = Server::new(tx);
+        // Create a new server with the sender we created earlier.
+This
+        // will allow the server to send us messages back. let mut server = Server::new(tx);

-        // Bind the server to a given address: server.listen("127.0.0.1", 7888).unwrap();
+        // Bind the server to a given address and unwrap right away.
+You'd
+        // most likely provide a stronger error handling than simply failing
+        // if something goes wrong (like an already used port). server.listen("127.0.0.1", 7888).unwrap();

-        // Shutdown the server, we don't have anything to do yet. server.close();
+        // Shutdown the server, we don't have anything to do yet so we
+        // don't want to hang on forever.
+Realistically, you would keep going. server.close();
     });

     // Wait for new messages.
 This will block the main task until the
     // server has been shutdown.
+You can further pattern match against this
+    // return value to determine what we got.
+You'd also probably end up having
+    // this line within a loop.
     rx.recv();
 }
 ```